Aardwolf-Social/aardwolf/INSTALL.md

     $ rustup toolchain install nightly

-Next, you need to install a command for managing the aardwolf database.
+Next, you need to install a command for managing the Aardwolf database.
-We use a rust library called `diesel` for managing database migrations, among other things.
+We use a Rust library called `diesel` for managing database migrations, among other things.

 To install it, run the following command: